sanjana19991118/React-Router-Practice-Examples/src/components/Http.md

 server to client
 syn-ack
-acknowledge he connecion request from the server
+acknowledge he connection request from the server

 client to server
 ack saying yes

 3 way hand shake

-1. The clien sends a SYN segment with the initial sequesnce #9001 ack #0
+1. The client sends a SYN segment with the initial sequesnce #9001 ack #0

 2. server replies with SYN-ACK